 SymptomScreen is designed to let you quickly identify the most common high-risk complications of symptoms.
 But it doesn't screen for all potentially dangerous situations.
-If something doesn't feel right to you with the outcome you have arrived at or you are unsure how to handle a particular situation, you should talk to your supervisor or to a nurse or provider.
+In many cases, these situations are addressed by the question in which you ask if the caller thinks this is serious and they need to be seen now/very soon.
+But if something doesn't feel right to you with the outcome you have arrived at or you are unsure how to handle a particular situation, you should talk to your supervisor or to a nurse or provider.